carbon-language/carbon-lang/docs/design/README.md

     to: two different libraries can have different private names `foo` without conflict, but a private name conflicts with a public name in the same scope.

-At most one `api` file in a package transitively used in a program may declare a given name public.
+At most one API file in a package transitively used in a program may declare a given name public.

 > References: